-We have been hustling for the past couple months getting Grizzly Creek Lodge ready for the 2017 season.
+We have been hustling for the past couple of months getting ready for the season.
 There are boats to repair and clean, firewood to chop, repairs to make and the list goes on.
 The saving grace is that we built the lodge and cabins ourselves and we know their architecture inside and out.

-Another task is the purchasing of supplies and food for the coming months.
+Another part of getting ready for the season is the purchasing of supplies and food for the coming months.
 Since we are a Fly in Lodge it the logistics of keeping the lodge supplied can be a bit daunting at times.
 Reggie is a master at making sure we always bring in fresh produce and food supplies on the incoming planes.
-David on the other hand makes sure that we have everything we need for the boats and fishermen, Fuel, oil, flies, lures, terminal tackle, etc. With our years of experience we have this part of the job down to a science and we rarely are in need.
+David, on the other hand, makes sure that we have everything we need for the boats and fishermen, Fuel, oil, flies, lures, terminal tackle, etc. With our years of experience, we have this part of the job down to a science and we rarely are in need.

 As usual, the ice is now off the lakes and the fish are very hungry.
 Our guests are catching trophy Pike and Lake Trout in record numbers in both the lakes and streams.
 Fly fishermen and conventional fishermen are both seeing success.
 For those that have never fly fished before that’s ok, David has taught hundred of people the art of fly fishing over the years.